They’re natural conversation-starters: You can’t

 138 Bike Kiosk Insurance

 Boris Bike in London offer free Liability insurance.
 Why not in NYC.
-If not free how about as an add on to purchase at the kiosk
+If not free how about as an add on to purchase at the kiosk.

 From London:

-You are covered through the insurer RSA for the following amount if you accidentally cause damage to someone or something else while using the cycle.
+You are covered through the insurer RSA for the following amount if

-Excess: You will be responsible for paying a £250 excess for each claim.
+the cycle. £2,000,000 liability cover for each incident Excess: You will be responsible for paying a £250 excess for each claim.

 What's not covered

 Personal accident insurance is not included.
-You may wish to take out your own insurance for this.
-Some cycling organisations include it in their membership benefits.
+You may wish to take out

 139 Eyes on the Street Part 2 (see #54)

-The Many Uses of the New Hitching Post Bike-Sharing Docks Also Serve as Gyms or Trash Cans
+of a place as a social hub for the surrounding community. . link 140 Leave Flyers for Citibike Users 141 Get written about in the NY Times The Many Uses of the New Hitching Post Bike-Sharing Docks Also Serve as Gyms or Trash Cans

-low enough for a dog to swathe almost the entire surface with urine.
+142 Substitute fire Hydrant low enough for a dog to swathe almost the entire surface with urine.
 NYT

-Two men were recently spotted using empty station docks in Midtown as dip bars for upper body toning. .
+143 Dip Bars Two men were recently spotted using empty station docks in Midtown as dip bars for upper body toning. .
 NYT

-144 Changing Room
+144 Changing Room In front of Grand Central Terminal

-In front of Grand Central Terminal last week, a man used a bike kiosk as a changing room, claiming part of the station to spread out his gym bag, peel off a sweat-stained T-shirt, apply deodorant and throw on a fresh top. .
-NYT
+last week, a man used a bike kiosk as a changing room, claiming part of

 145 Garbage Pail

 perhaps if real garbage pails were placed adjacent to the docks this would't occur.
+And while few New Yorkers are brazen enough to litter on the hoods of

 146 Gathering Spot for Children